levininja/levihobbs/README.md

 # Levi Hobbs Website

-This is a personal website built using ASP.NET Core MVC with PostgreSQL as the database.
+This is a personal author website built using ASP.NET Core MVC with PostgreSQL as the database.

 ## Prerequisites